M66B/FairEmail/docs/FAQ-zh-rCN.md

 <a name="faq55"></a>
 **(55) How can I mark all messages as read / move or delete all messages?**

 You can use multiple select for this.
-You can use multiple select for this.
 Long press the first message, don't lift your finger and slide down to the last message.
-Then use the three dot action button to execute the desired action.
 Then use the three dot action button to execute the desired action.

 <br />